ericoporto/ags-manual-wiki/Character.md

 cEgo.SetWalkSpeed(10, 10);
 ```

-will change the character EGO's speed to 10.
+will change the character EGO's speed to 10 pixels per game frame.

 *See also:*
 [`Character.AnimationSpeed`](Character#characteranimationspeed),